 Related: Coronavirus Pandemic: Why Knowing Your HIV Status Could save Your Life

 Ventilators are machines used to supply oxygen to prevent hypoxic death in patients with progressive lung failure.
-Prior to operating a ventilator, the patient is sedated to enable insertion of a tube through the throat.
+Prior to operating a ventilator, the patient is sedated to enable the insertion of a tube through the throat.
 Considering the fact that ventilators are needed only in patients who are in a critical state, higher mortality is expected.

 Similar reports of unnaturally high mortality rates in coronavirus patients on mechanical ventilators have also been reported in other countries including China and the United Kingdom.
-In Wuhan, the mortality rate in patients put on ventilators has been reported to be about 86 percent while in U.K., it is estimated to be 66 percent.
+In Wuhan, the mortality rate in patients put on ventilators has been reported to be about 86 percent while in the U.K., it is estimated to be 66 percent.

 “We know that mechanical ventilation is not benign,” said Dr. Eddy Fan, an expert on respiratory treatment at Toronto General Hospital.
 “One of the most important findings in the last few decades is that medical ventilation can worsen lung injury — so we have to be careful how we use it.”